tandero/tandero.github.io/content/now.md

 #### Books - Fiction

-* Jorge Luis Borges - Labyrinths
 * Susanna Hoffs - This Bird Has Flown
 * Toshikazu Kawaguchi - Before the Coffee Gets Cold
 * Fyodor Dostoevsky - Notes from the Underground (Second read)
-* Amor Towles - A Gentleman in Moscow
 * Laurence Sterne - Tristram Shandy

 #### Books - Non-Fiction

+* Rutget Bregman - Moral Ambition
+* Mark Pincus - Life at the Speed of Play
 * How Learning Works by Susan A. Ambrose et. al
 * Teaching at Its Best by Linda B. Nilson
 * Julian Jaynes - The Origin of Consciousness in the Breakdown of the Bicameral Mind